-“Mom has a lot on her heart she needs to share.
-Wish I was there with y ‘all for bluebonnet pics this Easter.
-My Love,” – Braden
+“Mom has a lot on her heart she needs to share.” – Braden

 Anyone who has ever met me knows this has been the hardest year of my life.
 And I’ve had some rough ones.
 Today I’ve been thinking a lot about Easter SATURDAY… The day nothing happened.

 Before the big event that truly changed everything, there’s Saturday, when we prepare for Easter.
 We mow grass for egg hunts, easter outfits ready… dye the eggs… We celebrate Good Friday, the day Jesus was crucified and Easter Sunday, the death defying, grave defeating, hope and joy inspiring day of His resurrection.
 But Saturday is silent.
 And I will never again see Easter Saturday the same.